SangchuQuan/Cat-Classifier/README.md

 This code has an accuracy of 96% for training set and 68%(by choosing proper iteration times, might reach 69%) for testing set.
 What interesting here is, when I set up a single layer network,  the classification accuracy of testing set is 70%.
 It should be more accurate as the layers are growing.
 But it has been not.
 The possible reason I think is the number of neurons in the hidden layer is not enough.
 For this code, it is 4.
 And, maybe deeper learning is also helpful.

+I indeed refered to a blog to find a function for calculating the Cost.
+Becasue the Cost function introduced by the Youtube video C(w,b)≡1/2n∑∥y(x)−a∥^2, did not work well on the code.